JalmarazMartn/customDiagnostics/README.md

 Note: You only will see custom diagnostics out of the document edition setting the extension parameter `JAMDiagnostics.ScanCustomDiagnosticsInAllWS` to true.

+You also can define a Javascript function to do more complex and customized diagnostic checkings:

+        {
+            "code": "JAMMIG022",
+            "message": "Campo no declarado en el layout",
+            "searchExpresion": "Fields!.+.Value",
+            "severity": "error",
+            "language": "xml",
+            "jsModuleFilePath": "C:\\Users\\Jesus\\Documents\\Proyecto js\\customDiagnostics\\FileExamples\\ComplexReplaces.js",
+            "jsFunctionName": "existsFieldDeclaration"
+        }

+Js module must include a function with this signature: `function existsFieldDeclaration(fieldLine='')` and return true if diagnostic matches.
+You can see example in this repo file: https://github.com/JalmarazMartn/customDiagnostics/blob/main/FileExamples/ComplexReplaces.js

 #### Steps to set the diagnostics
 - Open json settings.
 - Set all diagnostics you can need.